City of Hurstville

-The Hurstville City Council was a local government area in the St George and southern region of Sydney, New South Wales, Australia.
-The city seat of Hurstville is located 17 km south–west of Sydney and west of Botany Bay.
-Hurstville was incorporated as a municipality in 1887, declared a city in 1988, and abolished in 2016, forming with Kogarah City Council the new Georges River Council.
+The City of Hurstville was a local government area in the St George and southern region of Sydney, New South Wales, Australia.
+The city seat of Hurstville was located 17 km south–west of Sydney and west of Botany Bay.
+Hurstville was incorporated as a municipality in 1887, declared a city in 1988 and, in 2016, was amalgamated with Kogarah City Council to form Georges River Council.

 Council history

 On 25 March 1887 the NSW Government Gazette published a proclamation declaring the "Municipal District of Hurstville".
 On 29 December 1887, the Municipality was divided into three wards: Bexley Ward, Hurstville Ward and Peakhurst Ward.
 On 28 June 1900, a further proclamation declared the separation of Bexley Ward as the Borough of Bexley.

 A proclamation on the same day reconstituted Hurstville, divided into two wards: Hurstville and Peakhurst.
 On 10 September 1908, Hurstville was divided into four wards: Hurstville Ward, Woodville Ward, Peakhurst Ward and Penshurst Ward.
 On 2 August 1922, a part of Hurstville was transferred to the Sutherland Shire; on 5 December 1924 part of Canterbury Municipality was transferred to Hurstville; and on 1 January 1931 part of Hurstville was transferred to Kogarah Municipality.
 On 3 July 1968 Woodville Ward was abolished, with the council divided into three wards: Hurstville, Peakhurst and Penshurst.

-In December 1920, Hurstville combined with the councils of Rockdale, Kogarah, and Bexley to form the St George County Council.
-The elected County Council was established to provide electricity to the Kogarah, Rockdale, Hurstville, and Bexley areas and ceased to exist when it was amalgamated with the Sydney County Council on 1 January 1980.
-On 25 November 1988 the Municipality of Hurstville was proclaimed as the "City of Hurstville".
+In December 1920, Hurstville, Rockdale, Kogarah, and Bexley councils formed St George County Council to provide electricity to their areas.
+On 1 January 1980, they amalgamated it with Sydney County Council on 1 January 1980.
+On 25 November 1988, the Municipality of Hurstville was proclaimed as the "City of Hurstville".

+In 2023, former councillors Vince Badalati, Con Hindi and Philip Sansom were found guilty of corruption in office by the ICAC.